TianhuaZhang/BME6938-Homework/README.md

-#  This is a repository for the homework assignemnts of BME6938 Biomedical Data Science
+#  This is the repository for homework 1 of BME6938 Biomedical Data Science